prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 * `buffer` - [in] pointer to frame buffer containing the Metadata for the object detected.
 * `frame_meta` - [in] opaque pointer to a frame_meta structure that triggered the ODE event.
 * `object_meta` - [in] opaque pointer to an object_meta structure that triggered the ODE event.
-* `client_data` - [in] opque point to client user data provided by the client on callback registration
+* `client_data` - [in] opaque point to client user data provided by the client on callback registration

 <br>